 If the police department responded to the automobile fender bender at the scene of the accident, the officers may have conducted an investigation at the scene.
 This generally includes

 - getting statements from each party involved, and

-If the police didn’t respond, the insurance companies involved may talk to their customers to get their side of what happened in the incident.
+If law enforcement didn’t respond to the accident scene, the insurance companies involved may talk to their customers to get their side of what happened in the incident.

 Unfortunately, these brief investigations don’t provide a clear picture of what happened during the accident.
 They may also include errors and false statements by the other driver.

 Your attorney may do their own investigation into the crash.
 This includes: